 COLOR ADDITIVE: If a tinted or colored sealer (other than our standard brown tint) is desired, AcrylPack Color Tint can be added to create beautiful transparent or solid colors.
 Follow directions on AcrylPack for mixing instructions.
 For most consistent results, add color to both coats.

-SLIP RESISTANCE: Surf-Grip may be used for additional slip resistance.
-Follow directions on Surf-Grip and do not overload system.
-When using a non-skid additive, do not add to first coat.
+SLIP RESISTANCE: Surface Grip may be used for additional slip resistance or added texture.
+Adding Surface Grip is a great way to reduce slip and falls, reduce gloss/reflection and also hide minor imperfections in the concrete.
+Follow mixing instructions and do not overload system.
+When using a non-skid additive in acrylics, do not add to first coat.
 Add it to second coat.
-All non-skid additives shorten the life of the film to some degree.
+The addition of an anti-skid additive will make spraying difficult, so soll-on application is typically recommended when using Surface Grip.
+All non-skid additives may shorten the life of the film to some degree.

 CLEAN UP: Clean up tools with A1 Solvent or Xylene.

 Of course, having the right tools will make your job easier, so scroll to the bottom to see our recommended Sprayers, Rollers and Application Tools!